dwhswenson/hyperblazer-net/_posts/2008-04-30-maslov-implementation.md

 ---
 title: Tracking the Maslov index
 layout: page
+teaser: >
+    A little trick to track the Maslov index in semiclassical calculations.
 ---

 The Maslov index helps track the sign of the contributions in a